 Australian sporting snack history was changed forever when food vendor Frank McEnroe saw a Chinese cart outside a cricket stadium selling eggrolls.
 What if, he dared to dream, there were a stronger, sturdier alternative that could withstand the drunken terror of an Australian sports event?

-Holland’s colonial history has yielded Dutch-Chinese food that’s inextricably entwined with Indonesian influences.
-Soy sauce meets satay sauce in this intra-Asia free-for-all — even Dutch people probably couldn’t tell you where one ends and the other begins.
+Holland’s colonial history has yielded Dutch-Chinese food that is inextricably entwined with Indonesian influences.
+Soy sauce meets satay sauce in this inter-Asian culinary free-for-all — even the Dutch probably couldn’t tell you where one ends and the other begins.